 The recipe below uses Parmesan cheese (much like chaffles do).
 Most eaters will not notice the cheesy flavor unless you point it out.
 The Parmesan creates an incredible texture internally and externally.

 I make my dairy-free daughter’s waffles without this ingredient.
 I often add in a smashed fruit or cooked, smashed veggie to hers instead, like pumpkin or banana or frozen cauliflower rice.

-Dairy-free Sourdough using Sauerkraut Juice
+Dairy-free Sourdough Waffles using Sauerkraut Juice

 Fermentation with sour raw milk works well in the refrigerator.
 But with sauerkraut juice it is better to ferment the batter at room temperature, in which case I wait to add the eggs and baking soda until ready to bake.
 This bread recipe uses this method.

-Sourdough Cassava Flour Waffles
+Paleo Cassava Flour Sourdough Waffles